Revisiting PBH accretion, evaporation and their cosmological consequences: PBH Mass Evolution: Hawking Evaporation

 The total particle production rate for a species $i$, $\Gamma_{BH \to i}$, is found by integrating the differential particle number flux over all momenta as

 where $\psi_i$ is the dimensionless \textit{particle number efficiency} given by

 Like $\epsilon$ and $\gamma$, the function $\psi_i$ depends on the PBH mass $M$ (through the integration limit $z_i = 8\pi G M \mu_i$) and the spin $a_*$, and must be calculated numerically.
 The parameter $\psi_i$ serves as the effective average of the greybody factor, $\varphi_{s_i}^{lm}$, weighted across all emission frequencies, angular momenta ($l$), and azimuthal modes ($m$).
-The overall trends illustrated in Fig.~\ref{fig:psi} show that faster-spinning PBHs are significantly more efficient at emitting all particle species, particularly those with higher spin values ($s$).
+The overall trends of the particle production rate $dN_i/dt$, as illustrated in Fig.~\ref{fig:psi}, show that faster-spinning PBHs are significantly more efficient at emitting all particle species, particularly those with higher spin values ($s$).

 Therefore the total number of particle produced by a BH, $N_i$, is the time-integral of the particle production rate (Eq.~\ref{eq:dndt_final}) over the BH's entire lifetime, from its formation ($a_{\text{in}}$) to its evaporation ($a_{\text{ev}}$) as